joshuawscott/postgresql-node/README.md

 ## Target Features

-As of 0.0.1, passwords are not implemented.
+As of 0.1.1, only plaintext and md5 passwords are implemented.

 * Low-level API implementing the entire protocol